What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 forEach()

-can iterate over array-like objects:
+can iterate over array-like objects using an indirect call:

-const arrayLikeColors = {"0": "blue","1": "green","2": "white","length": 3};function iterate(item) {console.log(item);}Array.prototype.forEach.call(arrayLikeColors, iterate);// logs "blue"// logs "green"// logs "white"
+const arrayLikeColors = { "0": "blue", "1": "green", "2": "white", "length": 3};function iterate(item) { console.log(item);}Array.prototype.forEach.call(arrayLikeColors, iterate);// logs "blue"// logs "green"// logs "white"

 arrayLikeColors